Dave Bing: Boston Celtics (1977–1978)

+National Basketball Retired Players Association

+In 1992, Bing co-founded the National Basketball Retired Players Association.
+As of 2024, he continues to serve on its board of directors.

 Business career

 At age 22 with an NBA contract worth $15,000, Bing was rebuffed by the National Bank of Detroit on getting a mortgage to finance a home.
 This led Bing to work at the bank during the offseason, holding jobs in the teller, customer relations, and mortgage departments.

 Immediately after retiring, he worked at a warehouse of the steel processing company Paragon Steel and was paid $35,000.
 He left after two years, after stints in the company's shipping and sales operations.

 Bing Steel

 In 1980, Bing opened Bing Steel with four employees in a rented warehouse from $250,000 in loans and $80,000 of his own money.
 Losing all his money in six months, the company shied away from manufacturing to focus on being a middleman.
 With General Motors as their first major client, the company turned a profit in its second year on revenues of $4.2 million.
 By 1984, Bing was awarded by President Ronald Reagan the National Minority Small Business Person of the Year.
 By 1985, Bing Steel had expanded to two plants with 63 employees posting revenues of $40 million.
 Company assets were sold off in 2009.